+Type of fund Canadian Equity

+Date the fund was started May 14, 2018

+Date operations commenced O Series - May 22, 2018

+Investor Series - May 12, 2021

+Type of securities this fund offers Investor and O Series mutual fund trust units

+Management fees Investor Series: 0.30%

-Type of fund Canadian Equity Date the fund was started May 14, 2018 Date operations commenced O Series - May 22, 2018 Type of securities this fund offers O Series mutual fund trust units Eligibility of the fund for registered plans The units are qualified investments for registered plans.
+Eligibility of the fund for registered plans The units are qualified investments for registered plans.

 Portfolio manager National Bank Trust Inc.

-The NBI Canadian Equity Index Fund's investment objective is to ensure long-term capital growth by replicating the performance of the Morningstar[®] Canada Index, an index of large Canadian companies in terms of market capitalization.
+The NBI Canadian Equity Index Fund's investment objective is to ensure long-term capital growth by replicating the performance of the Morningstar® Canada Index, an index of large Canadian companies in terms of market capitalization.
 To do this, the fund invests directly, or indirectly through investments in securities of other mutual funds or through the use of derivatives, in a portfolio composed mainly of shares of Canadian companies.